 Sworn in April of 2003, I work to:

 Many mastodons and other ice age fauna have been excavated from the black dirt region which runs through Chester and down into northern New Jersey.
+The June 18, 1817 issue of the United States Gazette reported: ”Discovery of Another Mammoth…” made in Chester by Dr. Samuel L. Mitchell, Messrs.
+William, Peter and Isaac Townsend, Mr. John Yelverton, P. S. Townsend, M. D. Townsend Seely, M. D. Mr. Miller, Wharrey and Silvanus Miller, Esquire.“ “Sugar,” the Sugar Loaf Mastodon on display at Orange County Community College was discovered in May of 1972 on a black dirt farm near the Warwick/Chester border.
 Before it was drained in mid-nineteenth century, this swamp accumulated thousands of years of organic sediment including creatures – both large and small.
-The absence of oxygen below the water table thus preserved every thing from pollen to mastodon skeletons!
+The absence of oxygen below the water table thus preserved everything from pollen to mastodon skeletons!

-Our area was first settled by Europeans in the 1700’s.
-Sugar Loaf was an active hamlet of craftsmen, serving the surrounding farms by the 1740’s.
-John Yelverton built his home and Inn about 1755 which still stands on Main Street near Academy Avenue where the two major roads crossed in southern New York: the Nyack-Goshen Road and the King’s Highway (Trenton, N. J. to Elizabeth Ann Reilly, Chester Town Clerk swears in new Town Historian, Clif Patrick.
-Witnesses: Rita Bahren, Bill Tully, Chester Town Supervisor, and Susan Bahren, Mayor, Village of Chester.
-April 16, 2003.
-Town of Chester Historian Clifton Patrick Newburgh).
-Many travelers stayed at the Yelverton Inn including General George Washington.
+Our area was first settled by Europeans in the 1700s.
+Sugar Loaf was an active hamlet of craftsmen, serving the surrounding farms by the 1740s.
+John Yelverton built his home and Inn about 1755 which still stands on Main Street near Academy Avenue where the major colonial trails crossed in southern New York: the Minisink Trail and Road through the Ramapo Pass (Connecting the Hudson River to the interior) and the King’s Highway (Trenton, N. J. to Newburgh).
+Many travelers visited the Yelverton Inn including General George Washington.
 The Waywayanda – Cheesecocks Patent Trial, which decided the basis of local land ownership, was argued here by Aaron Burr and Alexander Hamilton in 1775.

 In mid-nineteenth century, the Chester Meadows were drained to become the fertile black dirt supplying fabulous vegetables to the region and, because they were less perishable, onions to the Civil War troops, perhaps even some of Chester’s boys serving with the 124th New York State volunteers – “Orange Blossoms.”
 Today, but a few farmers continue to supply the local and New York City fresh markets and onions worldwide.

-In the late 1800’s, both C. H. Green and Wm.
+By the 1870s, both C. H. Green and Wm.
 A. Lawrence were making and selling Cream Cheese in Chester.
 In 1928 the Kraft Cheese Company acquired the rights to Lawrence’s operation.
 The cream cheese that was originally developed here in Chester is still being produced!
-Kraft sells it under the brand: Philadelphia Brand cream cheese.
+Kraft sells it: Philadelphia Brand cream cheese.